mbanerjeepalmer/maurice-fm/src/routes/passable-cv.md

-# Write a non-terrible CV/resume
+# Write a passable CV/resume
-Here's what I've learnt from making my CV less terrible and from seeing, and sometimes improving, many others' terrible CVs.
+Some CVs are absolutely terrible.
+Here's what I've learnt about making mine and others' passable.
+That means, good enough for an interview.

 Yes I use 'CV' because I'm from the UK.